 - Step 1.
-Open Mbox/Media folder. - Step 2.
+On the content drive, open Mbox/Media folder. - Step 2.
 At File menu, select New Folder and enter a unique 3-digit number (that is not already being used) followed by a descriptive name.
 For example, "075.mycontentfolder".